ferblape/windchime-stats/README.md

 Realtime two phases stats in your shop, powered with Node.JS, Redis and Websockets.

-## dependencies
+## Dependencies

 - `socket.io`
 - `hiredis`
 - `redis`
+- `Capistrano` Ruby gem (for deploying the code)

-## windchime-stats
+## `windchime-stats`

-Receives visitors data from a channel, processes it and updates the realtime channel.
+Receives visitors data from a Redis channel, processes it, stores it and updates the realtime channel.

-## windchime-stats-realtime
+## `windchime-stats-realtime`

-A proxy that receives information from the realtime channel in Redis and publishes it into the sockets.
+A proxy that receives information from the realtime channel in Redis and publishes it into the websockets.

+## Deployment

+Not being pretty sure how is the best way to deploy Node.js applications in production, this project uses two bash scripts which create a `pid` for each process and support `(start|stop|restart)` arguments.
+This way, the processes can be monitored in production using, for example, `monit` daemon.

+Also, Capistrano is configured in `config/deploy.rb` file.
+Some of the default tasks of a Ruby on Rails deployment have been overrided to be adapted to a Node.js application.

 ## TODO

-- improve deploy
-- manage dependencies
+- testing

 ## LICENSE